Department of Health and Human Performance

 This course provides the opportunity for students to obtain a community or public health promotion internship and to actively participate in professional development activities including conferences, development of resumes and interaction with health professionals.
 If a student is planning to complete an internship, this course must be completed during the semester immediately prior.

 This course explores social determinants of health and health disparities in the U.S. and globally.
-Students explore past and existing public health initiatives to address health disparities in various U.S. communities.
+Students explore past and existing public health initiatives to address health disparities in various U.S. and global communities.

 PH 4335.
 Public Health Leadership.